 SOS Rescue Inc. is a foster based rescue (i.e. we don't have a designated facility to house animals) so we are in need of special people who are willing to take a cat into their home to give them love, care and attention until the cat is ready to be adopted.

-Below is some important information about fostering and if this sounds like something you would like to do, please click the APPLY NOW! button to fill out our easy online application.
+Below is some important information about fostering.
+If this sounds like something you would like to do, please click the APPLY NOW! button to fill out our easy online application.

 We recommend that a foster animal is kept in a space all it's own, such as a spare bedroom, a finished basement, or another empty room in your house.
 This allows the foster animal to feel that it has it's own space, which makes it feel more comfortable, and allows us a better look into its personality.
 Also, if the foster animal is recovering from an illness this protects any other animals you may have in your home.